Hot Standby Router Protocol Explained

 The following image shows the role of the virtual router, active router, standby router, and other routers.

-how HSRP works
+How HSRP works

-HSRP Packet Tracer Example
+HSRP Example

 lab without backup router